Quiet but mighty – Ryōyū Kobayashi lets his ski jumping do the talking

 A unique mental approach

-When it comes to focusing on competitions, Kobayashi favours a simple approach.
+When it comes to focusing on competitions, Kobayashi favors a simple approach.
 “There’s no other way than to get on with it.
 Even if I’m worried, I’ve no choice,” he says.

 The one thing he is keen to talk about is one of his other passions: golf.
 “The ways it’s similar to ski jumping are that it’s quite a mental sport.
 Golf is played over a long time and ski jumping is [relatively] instant, but as a competitive pursuit, they’re surprisingly similar.
 I think watching a video of your swing and learning where you’re going wrong, that’s also the most important thing about ski jumping, examining my own jumps and seeing where I can improve.”